Projective simulation with generalization

-where $p=\frac{2^{K-2}}{n+2^{K-1}}$ is the probability to hit a wildcard clip with an arrow, given by the ratio between the number of wildcard clips with an arrow ($2^{K-2}$), and the total number of clips that are reachable from a percept clip ($n+2^{K-1}$).\footnote{Note that in this scenario, where no color is shown twice, all wildcard clips have their color category fixed to a wildcard symbol $\#$.
-There are thus $2^{K-1}$ wildcard clips that are connected to each percept clip, where half of them, i.e.\ $2^{K-2}$ contain an arrow.} Note that for two categories Eq.~(\ref{eq:AsymptoticsKcat}) correctly reduces to Eq.~(\ref{eq:Asymptotics2cat}).
+where $p=2^{K-2}/(n+2^{K-1})$ is the probability to hit a wildcard clip with an arrow, given by the ratio between the number of wildcard clips with an arrow ($2^{K-2}$), and the total number of clips that are reachable from a percept clip ($n+2^{K-1}$).
+In this scenario, where no color is shown twice, all wildcard clips have their color category fixed to a wildcard symbol $\#$.
+There are thus $2^{K-1}$ wildcard clips that are connected to each percept clip, where half of them, i.e.\ $2^{K-2}$ contain an arrow.
+Note that for two categories Eq.~(\ref{eq:AsymptoticsKcat}) correctly reduces to Eq.~(\ref{eq:Asymptotics2cat}).

-We can now see the effect of having a large number $K$ of irrelevant categories on the asymptotic efficiency of the agents.
-First, it is easy to show that for a fixed $n$, $\mathcal{E}_\infty(n,K)$ increases monotonically with $K$, as also illustrated in Fig.\ \ref{fig:efficiency_K}.
+We can now see the effect of having a large number $K$ of irrelevant categories on the asymptotic performance of the agent.
+First, it is easy to show that for a fixed $n$, $\mathcal{E}_\infty(n,K)$ increases monotonically with $K$, as also illustrated in Fig.~\ref{fig:Fig9}(b).
 This means that although the categories provided by the environment are irrelevant, the generalization machinery can exploit them to make a larger number of relevant generalizations, and thereby increase the agent's performance.
-Moreover, for large $K$, and, more explicitly, for $K\gg\log n$, the averaged asymptotic efficiency tends to $\left(1+1/n\right)/2$.
-Consequently, when the number of possible actions $n$ is also large, in which case the performance of the basic agent would drop to 0, the enhanced PS agents would succeed with a probability that tends to $1/2$, as shown in Fig.\ \ref{fig:efficiency_K} for $n=2^{10}$.
+Moreover, for large $K$, and, more explicitly, for $K\gg\log n$, the averaged asymptotic performance tends to $\left(1+1/n\right)/2$.
+Consequently, when the number of possible actions $n$ is also large, in which case the performance of the basic agent would drop to $0$, the PS agent with generalization would succeed with a probability that tends to $1/2$, as shown in Fig.~\ref{fig:Fig9}(b) for $n=2^{10}$.